nickfargo/state/_includes/content/api/state/attributes.md

 A state that is `abstract` cannot itself be current.
 Consequently a transition that targets an abstract state will be forcibly redirected to the appropriate [`concrete`](#state--attributes--concrete) descendant of the abstract state.

-The redirection target of an `abstract` state is determined by seeking its first substate marked [`default`](#state--attributes--default).
+The redirection target of an `abstract` state is determined by seeking its first-iterated substate marked [`default`](#state--attributes--default).
 If no `default` substate exists, the first substate is targeted.
 If the redirection target is itself abstract, then the process is repeated until a concrete descendant is found.
 If an abstract state has no concrete descendants, currency is directed as deep as possible via the first substate at each level.

+> As object keys are not strictly ordered, it is a best practice to ensure that, whether literally or via inheritance, exactly one substate of an `abstract` state is always named as its `default`.

 The `abstract` attribute is inherited from protostates.